-CAPE or GCE A-Level Mathematics, OR

-MATH0100 - Pre-calculus AND
+CAPE or GCE A-Level Mathematics, OR MATH0100 - Pre-calculus AND

-MATH0110 - Calculus and Analytical Geometry OR equivalent.

 - Formal Symbolic Logic: Statement, negation, truth tables, case-by-case analysis, proof by contradiction.
-Sets, Relations and Equivalence. - 2.
-Relations: Basic set theory, relations and their properties, equivalence relations, equivalence classes. - Binary Operations: Operations as mappings, associativity and commutativity, identity elements and inverses.
+Sets, Relations and Equivalence. - Relations: Basic set theory, relations and their properties, equivalence relations, equivalence classes. - Binary Operations: Operations as mappings, associativity and commutativity, identity elements and inverses.
 Natural numbers: the axioms, addition, multiplications of natural numbers, elementary proofs, the Principle of Mathematical Induction. - 4.
 The Integers: The axioms, elementary proofs, divisibility, the unique prime factorization of an integer, reminder classes. - The Real Numbers: The axioms of addition and multiplications, the distributive law, the axioms of order and completeness.

-Final Written Examination (2 hours) 70%Course Work 30%
+Final Examination (2 hours)

+Course Work

+30%